Throat and acoustic paired speech dataset for deep learning-based speech enhancement: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the National Research Foundation of Korea grant (RS-2025-00516311) and by the Institute of Information \& Communications Technology Planning \& Evaluation grant (RS-2019-II191906, Artificial Intelligence Graduate School Program).
+This research was supported by the National Research Foundation grant (RS-2025-00516311), by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant (RS-2019-II191906, Artificial Intelligence Graduate School Program), by the Korea Institute for Advancement of Technology grant (MOTIE, HRD Program for Industrial Innovation, RS-2024-00401466), by the High-Performance Computing Support Project (RQT-25-070138), and by the Regional Innovation System \& Education project (Specialized Industry Scale-UP unit) supported by Gyeongsangbuk-do.